-Erdogan sworn in with new powers, names son-in-law as finance minister
+Turkey's Erdogan sworn in with new powers, names son-in-law finance minister

 “We, as Turkey and as the Turkish people, are making a new start here today,” he told the dignitaries and thousands of guests.
 “We are leaving behind the system that has in the past cost our country a heavy price in political and economic chaos.”

+Erdogan named Fuat Oktay, a former Turkish Airlines executive who studied in the United States, as vice president.
+Armed forces chief of staff Hulusi Akar was named defense minister.
+Foreign Minister Mevlut Cavusoglu remained in his post.

-Erdogan, 64, says a powerful executive presidency is vital to drive economic growth, ensure security after a failed 2016 military coup and safeguard Turkey from conflict across its southern border in Syria and Iraq.
+Erdogan, 64, says a powerful executive presidency is vital to drive economic growth, ensure security after a failed 2016 military coup and safeguard Turkey from war across its southern border in Syria and Iraq.

 “We are embarking on this road by using this opportunity as best we can for a strong parliament, strong government and strong Turkey,” he said.

-The introduction of the new presidential system marks the biggest overhaul of governance since the Turkish republic was established on the ruins of the Ottoman Empire nearly a century ago.
+The introduction of the new presidential system is the biggest overhaul of governance since the Turkish republic was established on the ruins of the Ottoman Empire nearly a century ago.

-The post of prime minister has been scrapped and the president will now be able to select his own cabinet, regulate ministries and remove civil servants, all without parliamentary approval.
+The post of prime minister has been scrapped and the president will be able to select a cabinet, regulate ministries and remove civil servants, all without parliamentary approval.

 Erdogan’s supporters see the changes as just reward for a leader who has put Islamic values at the core of public life, championed the pious working classes and overseen years of strong economic growth.